 Chartering a Yacht in Greece

 Where it comes to chartering a yacht in Greece, there's not much to worry about.
 If you don't have the right qualifications to do a bareboat yacht charter then there are captained and even fully crewed boat rental options.

-There are a variety of boats to rent too - you could wish to rent a catamaran, a monohull yacht or a motor cruiser.
-There are about as many options for yacht rent in Greece as there are sailing vacation budgets.
+There are a variety of boats to hire too - you could wish to hire a catamaran, a monohull yacht or a motorboat charter.
+There are about as many options for yacht hire in Greece as there are sailing holiday budgets.

 Getting to Greece

 You can fly direct to Rhodes from a number of airports and in the summer season you can also fly to Dalaman Airport in Turkey and take a taxi to either Fethiye or Marmaris before taking a ferry to Rhodes though this route typically takes around 2.5 hours

 You can fly direct to Thessaloniki.
 You can also fly direct to Skiathos in the summer months.

 Alimos Marina is just a 45 minute taxi ride from Athens International Airport where you can reach the Saronic Islands.
 North of Athens is the island of Skiathos which has several yacht charter locations, as has Lavrion to the south of the Greek capital.
 You can catch a shuttle bus or taxi to get to Laviron Marina.